 The King IV Practice Note on Group Governance recommends that a group governance framework must address key items such as leadership, legal governance framework, ethical culture, strategy and performance, group policies, information management, processes for external reporting and the role of holding company in the external audit.
 It is further recommended that the holding company must also reach agreement with its subsidiaries regarding its required governance outcomes and address specific issues relevant to a specific subsidiary, if required.

-Please do not hesitate to contact either of our offices in Cape Town, Durban or Johannesburg should you require any assistance with your governance framework.
+Please do not hesitate to contact either of our offices in Cape Town, Durban or Gauteng should you require any assistance with your governance framework.

 Chris Wilson – Managing Director